idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

 GROUP BY
 	CASE WHEN Dates = 'Unknown' THEN 'Unknown' ELSE 'Other' END;
  ```
+**In this case, it was impossible to trace the ads interaction to any date or interest_id.
+Hence we will drop it**
  | Record_dates | Total_records |
 |--------------|---------------|
 | Unknown      | 1194          |